debargha95/web-app/README.md

 # Creating Web Application on K2View Cloud

-This guide walks through the steps for creating a web application on **K2View Cloud**, specifically within the **Web** section of a Logical Unit (LU).
-A web application can be associated with:
-- User-created LUs
-- Reference LUs
-- Webservice-based LUs
+Webapplications can be added to the web section of a Logical Unit(User created, References or Webservices)
 ---

-## 📁 Step-by-Step Instructions
+## Step-by-Step Instructions

 ### 1. Navigate to the Logical Unit